EskoRautiainen/2025-SQL-Php-Mugzify-web-store/README.md

 <br>

-The appearence of the web story is a bit harsh.
+The appearence of the web store is a bit harsh.
 The focus of this project was the functionalities. ⚙️